#SisU Learning Series from the award-winning Hot Mommas Project

 Come see why Professor Frey’s class is the recipient of a National Excellence in Entrepreneurship Education Award, the Hot Mommas Project is the recipient of a National Case Award from Coleman Foundation.

-Large organizations or institutions: Email us for a customized digital classroom.
+Email us about this, or a customized digital classroom.